outcome-driven-studio/docbase/README.md

 ### Document Sharing & Security

 - 📄 **Secure PDF Sharing** - Upload and share PDFs with password protection and expiration dates
+- 🔗 **Multiple Links Per Document** - Create different links with different settings for the same document
+- 🔄 **Clone Links** - Duplicate existing links with one click to create variations
 - 🔐 **Access Control** - Email verification, password protection, and self-hosted signup controls
 - 🎨 **Custom Branding** - Add logos, cover letters, and signatures to shared documents
 - 📱 **Responsive Viewer** - Beautiful slideshow and document modes that work on all devices